readyready15728/misc/awakemud-notes.md

 about a second or less.
 It's for moving fast more than reading new stuff in detail.
 * Kie'deieron Ly'trelli in Tarislar (location obvious) offers work.
+* Possibly the "Teddy Bear Killer" Ly'trelli wants gone is in the abandoned mall in Tarislar.
+(No, Redmond.)
+For another quest, Schizz can also be found in the abandoned mini mall in Redmond.
 * There's a guy on the western side of East Puyallup who sells ammunition and weapon accessories, as well as a radio model with encryption rating 4.
 * Richard Skylarke in The Epicenter club offers work.